What Do Cost Estimator Do?

 Below are examples of industries where Cost Estimators work:

-Those thinking about becoming a Cost Estimator might also be interested in the following careers:
+Those interested in being a Cost Estimator may also be interested in:

 - Tax Preparers